-While course work activities count as part of the final examination grade for most courses, there are rarely visible checkups (e.g. roll calls) on your presence in class.
-This leaves you with a high degree of freedom to be matched by your own responsibility and self-discipline.
-Please also note that in some courses class attendance is actually a pre-requisite for participating in the exam.
+While course work activities count as part of the final examination grade for many courses, there are rarely visible check-ups (e.g. roll calls) on your presence in class.
+This leaves you with a high degree of freedom to achieve through your own responsibility and self-discipline.
+However, please note that in some courses, class attendance is a pre-requisite for participating in the exam.

 As an international student or researcher, you may be surprised by the study culture at Aarhus University.
 The study culture in Denmark is informal, and the hierarchy between lecturers and students is flat and not very strict.
 This means you can benefit from a positive study relationship with your lecturers where questions are welcomed and actively encouraged to enhance your learning experience.

 Rather than Ms., Mrs., Mr., Dr. or Professor, most lecturers will ask you to call them by their first name, with students and lecturers typically being on first-name terms.
 Professors and other staff members often chat informally with the students and socialise with them during breaks.
 This is representative of a majority of professional environments in Denmark, which means that when you graduate, you are already well-accustomed to the Danish workplace attitudes and communication styles.

 |12||For an excellent performance.||A|

 |10||For a very good performance.||B|